Queen Elizabeth's Grammar School (QEGS)

 About Queen Elizabeth's Grammar School (QEGS)

-Queen Elizabeth's Grammar School is a co-educational, all-through free school in Blackburn for students aged 4-19.
+Queen Elizabeth's Grammar School is a co-educational, all-through free school in Blackburn for pupils and students aged 4-19.

 Head - Claire Gammon

 Values and vision

 Although we no longer charges fees, we pride ourselves on retaining an independent school ethos, and place strong emphasis on high academic standards, exemplary behaviour and extra-curricular commitment.

 The school’s curriculum is founded on high aspirations allied with academic breadth and challenge.
 It has a strong emphasis on oral communication and extends beyond the national curriculum in offering PSHEE.
 The introduction of French in Year 3, plus specialist-taught science and music and an extended programme of physical education, help to develop early habits of co-operation, application and aspiration.
 All pupils are expected to participate in these activities as we wish to help them to benefit from a broad experience that sees them working co-operatively with others, irrespective of their background or faith.
 We are a truly integrated school which encourages tolerance and diversity within a broad Christian ethos.